bbenchoff/AGaMEMnon/README.md

 ## How it was built

+This is the product of a reverse engineering campaign of the vendor toolchain.
+Where this was inconclusive or non-existent, I probed the actual hardware.

 This isn't black-box bitstream diffing.
-AGM's tooling *contains* the architecture; AGaMEMnon extracts that data into open formats and checks each layer against `af.exe` byte-for-byte where it's a format, and on silicon where it's hardware.
+The official vendor tooling contains the architecture.
+This project extracted that data into open formats and checks each layer against the vendor tooling.
+It is byte-for-byte exact, and has been tested on silicon.
 The one thing the vendor's data doesn't state — which edges physically conduct — was recovered by measuring the chip.
-Port the data that exists; measure the data that doesn't.

-Concretely, from the bottom up.
-The `.bin` container is an LZW stream with a CRC-32/BZIP2 — the codec was reverse-engineered and reproduces the vendor's output byte-for-byte in both directions.
-Underneath it is a 99,936-byte raw config image over a 554,800-bit physical map across 213 tiles; the map (LUT INITs, mux select bits, clock and IO config) was recovered and validated byte-exact against `af.exe`.
-On top of that sits the routing sel-encoding — how a chosen source/target pair on an RMUX/IMUX/OMUX becomes select bits — which is a closed form for the switchbox and connection box plus a small learned table for the residual crossbar.
-All of that is *format*: it's checked against the vendor tool with no chip in the loop, and it's what makes `agamemnon pack` / `decode` / `edit-lut` exact.

-**How it interacts with nextpnr.** The place-and-route is nextpnr, and the entire "AGRV2K-ness" is *data* — the recovered device graph (wires, bels, pips, the IO ring, clock spine, block RAM, MCU-edge crossings) handed to it, never a fork.
-The clean way to feed it is our own nextpnr microarchitecture, **`agrv2k`** — a Viaduct uarch that lives in `agamemnon/engine/uarch/agrv2k/`. `emit_uarch_db.py` dumps the extracted graph to flat CSV and the uarch replays it 1:1 into nextpnr, adding the per-pip conduction gate, the placement-legality predicate (dense-packing rules + exit-lane reachability), and the clustering a stock generic target lacks.
-That uarch is built and loads the full device today (50,047 wires, 326,760 pips); its staged bring-up — a trivial design end-to-end to silicon, then native dense packing, then the exit-reachability predicate — is in progress, tracked in `docs/STATUS.md`.
+**How it interacts with nextpnr.** The place-and-route is nextpnr, and the entire "AGRV2K-ness" is *data* — the recovered device graph (wires, bels, pips, the IO ring, clock spine, block RAM, MCU-edge crossings) handed to it.
+The clean way to feed nextpnr is our own microarchitecture, `agrv2k`, This is a Viaduct uarch that lives in `agamemnon/engine/uarch/agrv2k/`.

-**Everything proven on silicon below was produced through the bootstrap the uarch replaces**: stock nextpnr driven by a Python pre-pack pass (`engine/arch.py`) that emits that same device graph, plus a pre-place pass that places I/O against the recovered edge (LED pads, MCU GPIO/AHB entries) and keeps logic on conducting tiles. `agamemnon build` uses that bootstrap today; the `agrv2k` uarch is the same device with the place-and-route intelligence moved into nextpnr proper.
-Either way nextpnr's own placer and router are unmodified, and `agamemnon pack` turns the routed result into config bits via the sel-encoding above — the device data is the deliverable, and it drives both.

-**The device model is measured, not guessed.** nextpnr places and routes correctly against whatever arch you hand it, so the whole problem is handing it an arch that matches the silicon.
-The config format was the easy part.
-The hard part — which fabric edges actually conduct, and which tiles the clock actually reaches — isn't written down anywhere; the vendor tool computes it per-design inside its router, and you can't extract it at rest.
-So AGaMEMnon measures it: an automated silicon sweep forces a signal through every tile and path and records what conducts and what clocks, building a silicon-verified conduction map.
-The arch is gated on that map, so nextpnr can't pick an edge that doesn't work — dead intra-tile carries are excluded (counters spread onto routes that conduct), non-clocking placements aren't offered, and long routes use only paths proven on silicon.
-Arbitrary RTL routes and runs because the model matches the part.

-**What runs on silicon.** Format claims are checked byte-for-byte against `af.exe`; hardware claims are checked on a real AG32 (`DEVICE_ID 0x40200001`, RISC-V `misa 0x40801125`).
+### What runs on silicon

 | Layer | Evidence |
 |---|---|